jsx-eslint/eslint-plugin-react/docs/rules/jsx-no-literals.md

-# Prevent usage of unwrapped JSX strings (no-literals)
+# Prevent usage of unwrapped JSX strings (jsx-no-literals)

 In JSX when using a literal string you can wrap it in a JXS container `{'TEXT'}`.
 This rules requies that you wrap all literal strings.